 What time-sharing is

 The first Intel multicore CPU Pentium D was released in 2005, however operating systems have become multitasking way earlier.
 Already in 1960-x, multiple users were able to interact at the same time with the IBM 709 mainframe using separate terminals, despite it having only a single CPU core.
 The trick was in allocating short time slices of the CPU time to each running process in a loop.
 Such approach were creating an illusion of parallel process execution.
-How does CPU time-sharing works The time-sharing principle has become one of the cornerstones of all the modern operating systems.
+The time-sharing principle has become one of the cornerstones of all the modern operating systems.
 Because of it we’re able to listen to music, write code in the IDE of choice and receive Slack messages at the same time.
 While CPU time-sharing makes our desktop PCs responsive, it may bring undesired performance penalties in the server applications.
 Such performance penalties are especially tangible if the application processes a lot of data or experiences a high number of concurrent requests.

 What context switch is